skyvers/Aged-care/readme.md

 A typical aged care provider might manage multiple facilities, each housing many residents.
 Residents are regularly assessed to ensure that they are well and safe, and that their care matches their needs.

 Care providers must record the personal details of each resident and where they are located.
-They must also retain records care assessments for each resident both to facilitate regualar activities and to satisfy audit requirements.
+They must also retain records care assessments for each resident both to facilitate regular activities and to satisfy audit requirements.

 Our app will meet these record storage and retrieval needs for an (imaginary!) aged care provider.